milvus-io/milvus-docs/site/en/userGuide/search/timetravel.md

 ## Check the timestamp of the first data batch

-Check the timepstamp of the first data batch for search with Time Travel.
+Check the timestamp of the first data batch for search with Time Travel.
 Data inserted within the same batch share an identical timestamp.

 ```python
 batch1.timestamp